Prevention of Diabetic Foot Ulcers

 We use in-office advanced wound healing products from Organogenesis

-If you have a foot, ankle, leg, knee wound, do not delay.
+If you have a foot, ankle, leg, or knee wound, immediate treatment is crucial to prevent complications and promote faster healing.

-Serving Southwest Florida Since 2005, Family Foot & Leg Center has 9 convenient locations throughout Collier, Lee, Charlotte, and Sarasota Counties.
+Family Foot & Leg Center has been Southwest Florida’s trusted wound care provider since 2005, with 9 convenient locations across Collier, Lee, Charlotte, and Sarasota Counties.

 Self Service Portal open 24 hrs/7 days